dokku-alt/dokku-alt/README.md

 The receiver script did not attempt to silence the output of curl, so the respones of "ok" from RequestBin is shown.
 Use this to your advantage!
-You can even use chunked-transfer encoding to stream back progress in realtime if you kept using HTTP.
+You can even use chunked-transfer encoding to stream back progress in realtime if you wanted to keep using HTTP.
 Alternatively, you can have the receiver script run any other script on the server.

 ## So what?

-You can use `gitreceive` not only to trigger code, but to provide feedback to the user and affect workflow.
+You can use `gitreceive` not only to trigger code on `git push`, but to provide feedback to the user and affect workflow.
 Use `gitreceive` to:

 * Deploy on any arbitrary platform